kisekiremi/kisekiremi/README.md

 ### Hi there 👋

-### I’m currently ⚡ Working on web FE & RN/electron/... a bit & 🌱 learning how to enjoy life.
+### I’m currently ⚡ Working on web FE and make a few node server, interest in React Native/Electron/AOSP/Golang/...（lots of other things） & 🌱 learning how to enjoy life.

 <!--
 「kisekiremi/kisekiremi」 is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.